agargaro/three.ez/README.md

   - Streamline the management of `Object3D` properties.

 - **Event Programming**
-  - Add interactions to `Object3D` through programmable events, similar to `DOM events`.
+  - Add interactions to `Object3D` through programmable events, similar to `DOM events`. <br />
-  - You can bind events for changes in position, scale, rotation, visibility, and enabled state.
+  You can bind events for changes in position, scale, rotation, visibility, and enabled state.

 - **Focus and Blur**
   - Enhance interactivity with focus and blur events.